-The Memory Tagging Mechanism | The Memory Test | How are Memories Made?
+The Memory Tagging Mechanism | The Memory Test | How are Memories Made? | What's the Takeaway?

+Experts have long acknowledged the vital role of sleep in memory consolidation.
 During sleep, the brain processes the day’s events and stores them as memories.

 However, we only sometimes recall everything we have experienced, implying that the brain picks specific events to store in long-term memory.

-How the brain chooses the memories to keep has long puzzled experts.
-[1] Thankfully, a remarkable new study from NYU School of Medicine explains how the brain selects the memories that will stay.
+How the brain chooses the memories to keep has long puzzled experts.[1]
+Thankfully, a remarkable study from NYU School of Medicine explains how the brain selects the memories that will stay.

 The Memory Tagging Mechanism